cvalenzuela/Donde-Chile-Compra/README.md

 ## Live

-This project site is in Spanish.
+This site is in Spanish.

 [Donde Chile Compra](http://dondechilecompra.cvalenzuelab.com/)